tnscorcoran/odh-fraud-detection-tutorial/4-3/README.md

 oc apply -f 05-frauddetection_cr.yaml oc get pods -w
 ```
-In the this next section, I changed 07-rook-operator.yaml, setting the following (ensuring indentation is perfect):
+In the this next section, I changed 07-rook-operator.yaml, setting the following, ensuring indentation is perfect.
+Just an FYI - no need to do this - it's done already:
 ```
 name: FLEXVOLUME_DIR_PATH
 value: “/etc/kubernetes/kubelet-plugins/volume/exec”